SanuSingh-git/fundraiser-blockchain/README.md

 ### Deployment
 1. Open the Solidity file in Remix IDE.
 2. Compile the contract.
-3. Deploy it using Remix VM or MetaMask.
+3. Deploy it using Remix VM after connecting it to a MetaMask address.
 4. Connect the frontend to the deployed contract address by changing the contract address field in the .html file.
 5. Open the .html file through an open server.
-6. Interact with the DApp by donating, checking status, or withdrawing/refunding based on campaign conditions.
+6. The dApp is now ready to use.

 ## Author
 Sanu Singh